CometCoder/Baseball/README.md

 # Baseball
 A baseball game based on a randomized hit or out.
 Written in Java.
+Includes graphics.